SmileiPIC/Smilei/doc/Sphinx/field_ionization.rst

 at :math:`I_L = 10^{14}~{\rm W/cm^2}`, corresponding to a normalized vector
 potential :math:`a_0 \simeq 6.81 \times 10^{-3}`, over 10 optical cycles.
-The resulting averaged ion charge in the simulation is presented as a function of time in :numref:`FieldIonization` (top).
+The resulting averaged ion charge in the simulation is presented as a function of time in :numref:`FigFieldIonization` (left).
 It is found to be in excellent agreement with the theoretical prediction considering the cycle averaged ionization rate :math:`\Gamma_{\rm ADK} \simeq 2.55\times10^{12}~{\rm s^{-1}}` computed from :eq:`ADKrate`.